candreop/ML/README.md

-# Machine Learning module - Liverpool Physics
+# Machine Learning

+This repository includes handouts and codes I used for delivering the Machine Learning module at the Department of Physics of the University of Liverpool.

 ## Author